The College of Liberal Arts and Sciences policies

 3. They can be disqualified if they fail to achieve the required semester GPA of 2.00.

 Students who are placed on academic warning or academic probation are required to interact with their major academic advisor in each term they remain on continuing probation prior to enrollment in subsequent terms.
+Tempe students are required to take UNI 220, and online students are strongly encouraged to take the course as well.

-Students who leave the university for a semester or more while on academic probation are automatically readmitted, except when reapplying to degrees in the Hugh Downs School of Human Communication, which has specific readmission criteria.
+Students who leave the university for a semester or more while on academic probation are automatically readmitted, except when reapplying to degree programs in the Hugh Downs School of Human Communication, which has specific readmission criteria.
 Students should review the reinstatement and readmission portion of this page for more information about policies and procedures.

 Students who fail to meet the minimum semester GPA of 2.00 in the fall or spring semester after being placed on academic probation are disqualified from further attendance at Arizona State University for a minimum of one semester.
 Students who are academically disqualified should contact their academic advisor to discuss options for returning to ASU.